Parkland-CIS152-Fa18/PriyankaPurtiply/README.md

 # PriyankaPurtiply
-This is my first repository for the Partner Basic Design Assignment.
+This is my first commit in github.